Benefits of Pre-Marital Mediation

 - Do you need disability insurance?
 Long term care insurance?

-You may also want to consider including a clause in the agreement that says you will mediate any issues that arise that you cannot be resolved on your own or that you will seek professional marriage counseling before considering divorce.
+Other Considerations: You may also want to consider including a clause in the agreement that says you will mediate any issues that arise that you cannot be resolved on your own or that you will seek professional marriage counseling before considering divorce.
 Also, another helpful clause may state that the two of you agree to attend mediation in the event of a divorce, and/or use a collaborative law or alternative dispute resolution process rather than litigation.

 Have questions about Pre-Marital mediation?